adlnet/xAPI-Spec/xAPI.md

 ### 4.2 Language Maps

 ##### Description
 A language map is a dictionary where the key is a [RFC 5646 Language Tag](http://tools.ietf.org/html/rfc5646), and the value is a string in the language specified in the tag.
 This map SHOULD be populated as fully as possible based on the knowledge of the string in question in different languages.
-There are also places in the specification, such as context, which will require only a language "code" from RFC 5646.

 The content of strings within a language map is plain text.
 It's expected that any formatting code such as HTML tags or markdown will not be rendered, but will be displayed as code when this string is